CASFRI/CASFRI/README.md

 The [CASFRI specifications](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications) document the CAS database schema.
 It focuses on the most common attributes that are consistently recorded in forest inventories across Canada and which are relevant to habitat modeling and state of forest reporting.
 These attributes include crown closure, species composition, height, mean canopy or stand origin age, stand structure, moisture regime, site class or site index, non-forested cover types, non-vegetated cover types, and disturbance history.

 A number of CASFRI instances have been produced since 2009.
 CASFRI 5.x is the fifth version of CASFRI.
-It makes a number of updates to previous versions:
+It makes a number of significant updates to previous versions:

 * Addition of new and more up-to-date inventories.
 * Implementation of a new conversion and loading procedure focused around the open source software GDQL/OGR (in place of ArcGIS).